lambertwx/videofig/README.md

 ), which provides utilities for detailed image sequence inspection before `VideoPlayer` is available in Matlab.
 Inspired by this, I decided to write a similar function in Python before more sophisticated tools come out.

 ## Dependency
 This tool is specifically designed to be minimal, lightweight and readable such that anyone can easily modify it to suit different needs.
 The only dependency is `Matplotlib`.
-I have tested it in Python 2.7, but it should also work in Python 3.5.
+I have tested it in Python 3.5.

 - matplotlib >= 2.0.0